top of page

 PTSD Symptoms

-In some cases, religious trauma can result in symptoms of post-traumatic stress disorder (PTSD), such as intrusive thoughts, nightmares, flashbacks, hypervigilance, and avoidance of triggering situations or stimuli.
+In some cases, religious trauma can result in symptoms of post-traumatic stress disorder (PTSD), such as intrusive thoughts, nightmares, flashbacks, hyper-vigilance, and avoidance of triggering situations or stimuli.
 I have worked with many people with intense fears of hell, death, the rapture - even if they no longer identify with their former faith.
 Religious trauma can also manifest as physical symptoms associated with chronic stress.
 Therapy can help contain these symptoms.
-At Stillwaters Counselling our clinicians use EMDR and Internal Family Systems (IFS) therapies to work with PTSD symptoms.
+At Stillwaters Counselling our clinicians use EMDR and Internal Family Systems (IFS) therapies to work with PTSD symptoms related to religious trauma.

 Struggling with Boundaries